rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/1_introduction.md

-# Order meta-data (AppData)
+# Order metadata (AppData)

-The protocol have some means to attach arbitrary information to any order.
+The protocol has some means to attach arbitrary information to any order.
 This data will be available by using only on-chain data and IPFS.

 Orders have some special data field called `appData`.
 This is a hex number that directly points to an IPFS document.
 This IPFS document is a JSON data file with all this arbitrary information.